What We Are Known For

 Middle School and Upper School jazz musicians of all experience levels develop, under the direction of Dr. Bret Jackson, a better understanding of jazz through both performance and the study of various musical styles and musicians.

-Rowmark also offers its Junior Program – an after school/weekend ski program for Rowland Hall students in first through eighth grades designed to foster a lifelong appreciation of alpine skiing and racing.
+Rowmark also offers its Junior Program—an after school/weekend ski program for Rowland Hall students in first through eighth grades designed to foster a lifelong appreciation of alpine skiing and racing.
 We develop young skiers from beginner to elite alpine levels with the aim to produce all-around versatile skiers.

+One of the best-loved and longest running traditions at Rowland Hall is our Winter Sports program—five Friday afternoons in January and February during which Lower School and Middle School students and faculty engage in a variety of recreational activities.
+Choices vary each year.
 Past favorites have included alpine and cross-country skiing, snowboarding, ice skating, rock climbing, rollerblading and skating, indoor soccer, gymnastics, creative dance, basketball, and swimming.

 We most often hear that the ability to write well is the skill that our graduates prize most in their freshman year of college.
 The writing and rewriting process they were exposed to from Lower School grades until graduation stand them in very good stead compared to their college peers.
 In fact, some of our alumni say that their English and literature classes were more useful than courses in math and science when it came to being accepted to medical school.